purplesyringa/site/blog/thoughts-on-rust-hashing/index.md

 Now what happens if you try to hash two 32-bit integers with this hash?
 With padding, that will compile to two multiplications even though one would work.
 This halves throughput and increases latency.

-Practical hashes uses much larger blocks. `rapidhash` has a $24$-byte state and can absorb $48$ bytes at once. `ahash` has a $48$-byte state and absorbs $64$-byte blocks. `meowhash` has a $128$-byte state and absorbs $256$ bytes.
+Practical hashes use much larger blocks. `rapidhash` has a $24$-byte state and can absorb $48$ bytes at once. `ahash` has a $48$-byte state and absorbs $64$-byte blocks. `meowhash` has a $128$-byte state and absorbs $256$ bytes.
 (I only selected these particular hashes because I'm familiar with their kernels; others have similar designs.)

 These are some of the fastest non-cryptographic hashes in the world.
 Do you really want to nuke their performance by padding $8$-byte inputs to $48$, $64$, or $256$ bytes?
 Probably not.

 ### Chains

-Okay, but what if we cheated and modified the hash functions to absorb small data somewhat more efficiently than absorbing a full block?
+Okay, but what if we cheated and modified the hash functions to absorb small data somewhat more efficiently than by absorbing a full block?

 Say, the `rapidhash` kernel is effectively *this*: